Air and water

-For the Ragtag Daily Prompt: Colourful Streets.
+For the Ragtag Daily Prompt: liminal.

 A friend and I go down to coffee and walk out on the dock, on a fabulous sunny morning.
 The Northwest Maritime Center and the water are photogenic and lovely!
 All of the colors in the polarized light are just beautiful and it is almost warm.